Page images

 American History.

 Abbot, Willis J. The story of our army for young Americans.
 N. Y.: Dodd, Mcad.
 687 pp. $2.00, net.
 Andrews, Charles M. Guide to the materials for American history to 1783, in the Public Record Office of Great Britain.
-Vol. 2, Departmental and miscellaneous papers.
+Vol. and 2, Departmental miscellaneous papers.
 Wash., D. C.: Carnegie Inst.
 427 pp. $3.00.
 Aurner, Clarence R. History of education in Iowa.
 2 vols.
-Iowa City, Ia.: State Hist.
+Iowa City, la.: State Hist.
 Soc.
 436, 469 pp. $2.00.
 Bakenhus, Reuben, and others.
 The Panama Canal, its history [etc.].
 N. Y.: Wiley.
 257 pp. $2.50, net.
 Bennett, Charles W., and others.
 Historical sketches of the 9th Michigan Infantry [etc.].
 Coldwater, Mich.: Daily Courier Print.
 103 pp. 75 cents, net.
 Berkeley, Sir W. A discourse and view of Virginia; London, 1633.
 Norwalk, Conn.: W. H. Smith, Jr., Coleburn Bldg.
 11 pp. $5.00. net.

 Brooks, Robert P. The agrarian revolution in Georgia; 1865-1912.
 Madison, Wis.: Univ. of Wis.
-129 pp. (7 pp. bibl.).
+129 pp. (7

 Cole, Arthur C. The Whig party in the South.
-Wash.,
+Wash., D. C.: Am.
+Hist.
+Asso.
+392 pp. (22 pp. bibl.). $1.50.
+To members, $1.00.

 man.

 Kingsley, Nelson.
 Diary of Nelson Kingsley, a California Argonaut of 1849.
 Berkeley, Cal.: Univ. of Cal.
-178 pp. $1.00.
+178 Pp. $1.00.

 McKee, Jos.
 V., and Roemer, L. S. The period of discovery.
 N. Y.: Century Co.
 176 pp. 50 cents.
 Military Hist.
 Soc. of Mass.
 Civil and Mexican Wars, 1861, 1846.
-Boston [the Society]. $2 50.
+Boston [the Society]. $2.50.
 Russell, Osborne.
 Journal of a trapper in the Rocky Mountains, 1834-1843.
 [Boise, Id.: Synes-York Co., Inc. 105 pp.] Not for sale.
-Siebert, Wilbur H. The exodus of the loyalists from Penobscot to Passamaquoddy.
-Columbus, O.: State Univ.
-43 pp.

 Ancient History.

 Caesar, C. Julius.
 The civil war; with an English trans. by A. G. Peskett.
 [Loeb Class.
 Lib.]
 N. Y.: Macmillan.
 369 pp. $1.50, net.
-Davis, Gladys M. N. The Asiatic Dionysos.
-N. Y.: Macmillan.
-276 pp. (bibls.). $3.25, net.
-Davis, William Stearns.
-A day in old Athens.
-Boston: Allyn and Bacon.
-254 pp. $1.25.

 Dio Cocceianus, Cassius.
 Dio's Roman History.
 In 9 vols.
 Vol. 3.
 [Loeb Class.
 Lib.]
 N. Y.: Macmillan.
-519 pp. $1.50.
+519 PP. $1.50.

 Eugippius.
 Life of St. Severus; trans. into English by George W. Robinson.
 Cambridge, Mass.: Harvard Univ.
 141 pp. (42 pp. bibl.). $1.50, net.
-Hall, Harry R. H. Aegean Archeology.
-N. Y.: Putnam.
-269 pp. $3.75, net.
-Harper, Robert F.

-Assyrian and Babylonian letters belonging to the Kuoyunjik collection of the British Museum.
-Pt.
-14. Chicago: Univ. of Chic.
-16 pp. + pls. $6.00, net.
-Koldeway, Robert.
-The excavations at Babylon.
-N. Y.: Macmillan.
-335 pp. $5.25, net.
 Plutarch.
 Plutarch's Lives, with an English trans. by Bernadotte Perrin.
 In 10 vols.
 Vols.
 1 and 2.
 [Loeb Class.
 Lib.]
 N. Y.: Macmillan.
-582, 630 pp. Each $1 50, net.
+582, 630 pp. Each $150, net.

-Poebel, Arno.
-Babylonian grammatical texts. $2.00 Historical and grammatical texts, $10.00.
-Historical texts, $5.00.
-Phila.: Univ. of Penna.; Pubs. of Babylonian Section.
 Procopius.
 Procopius, with an English trans. by H. B. Denring.
 In 6 vols.
 Vol. 1, History of the Wars, Pts.
 1 and 2.
 [Loeb Class.
 Lib.]
 N. Y.: Macmillan.
 583 pp. $1.50, net.

 Xenophon.
 Cyropedia, with an English trans. by Walter Miller.
 In 2 vols.
 Vol. 2.
 [Loeb Class.
 Lib.]
 N. Y.: Macmillan.
 478 pp. $1.50, net.